georgehieron/ghrn/src/en/pages/about.md

 When I'm not coding, I love playing the guitar and listening to metal music (although, actually, I listen to metal while I'm coding too).
 I also enjoy landscape photography, have a look at [George Hieron Photography](https://www.georgehieron.com/) if you'd like to see some of my images. 📷

 Apart from all that, I'm really interested in medieval history (particularly the Viking age), and learning languages.
-I can speak some Norwegian, some Finnish, and even some Old Norse. 📜
+I can speak Norwegian, Finnish, a little Swedish and Danish, and even some Old Norse. 📜